See What Makes Mount Konocti Legendary

 A 4,300-Foot Majestic Backdrop to Lake County

 The breathtaking views from the Wright’s Peak Summit Trail, part of Konocti Regional Trails, have long been available only to the many species of birds found there, including bald eagles.
 But you can be among the first generation of people to enjoy Mount Konocti County Park,more than 1,500 acres of unspoiled, high-elevation natural scenery that, until recently, had been under private ownership.
-Mount Konocti’s park was recently purchased by the County government and transformed into public land, and the hiking trails feature orchards, ancient forests and a few unexplained mysteries.
+Mount Konocti’s park was purchased in 2011 by the County government and transformed into public land, and the hiking trails feature orchards, ancient forests and a few unexplained mysteries.

 Mount Konocti affords sprawling, panoramic mountain views like nothing you’ve ever seen.
 You can sit and watch the astonishing sight of clouds forming within the Mount Konocti microclimate below.
 You can see maul oaks that are more than 500 years old.
 From the top of the Wright Peak Summit Trail, you can see almost all 70 square miles of the massive Clear Lake.
 On some days, you can see well into the Sacramento Valley some 50 miles away.